amaan-123/C_Sharp_NET/API_Development/WebAPI_ASP_NET_Core/doubts.md

 If you create a plain class, you must **remember to add all of these manually**.

+### Detailed: what is the practical use of the [ApiController]  attribute in ASP.NET Core WebAPI's?

+The [ApiController] attribute turns a ControllerBase class into an "API controller" and enables several opinionated behaviors that reduce boilerplate and make APIs more predictable.
+Practical benefits:

+* **Automatic 400 responses for model validation**
+  ModelState is checked automatically; if invalid the framework returns an RFC‑7807 ValidationProblem (400) without you writing ModelState checks.

+* **Binding-source inference**
+  Parameters are inferred (e.g., complex types from body, simple types from route/query) so you rarely need [FromBody], [FromQuery], etc.

+* **Requires attribute routing**
+  Encourages/forces attribute routing (e.g., [HttpGet], [Route]) which is the recommended pattern for APIs.

+* **ProblemDetails for errors**
+  Non-success status codes and validation errors use standardized ProblemDetails output, improving client interoperability.

+* **Multipart/form-data inference**
+  File and form model binding behaviour is handled more intelligently for multipart/form-data.

+* **Easier assembly-wide application**
+  Can be applied to a base controller or assembly to enable consistent API behavior across controllers.

+When to use: apply [ApiController] to almost all Web API controllers—especially when you want concise action code, consistent error responses, and binding defaults.
+Avoid only if you need custom ModelState handling or conventional MVC-style behaviors (views)

 ---

 ## 3. Ensures correct inheritance